svenvc/ston/ston-spec.md

     [ #a, #b, #c ]
     { #a : 1, #b : 2, #c : 3 }

 There are quite a few exceptions to this general rule in the collection hierarchy.
 Some more primitive types that happen to be collection subclasses are treated differently for obvious reasons: String, Symbol and ByteArray.
+Bag also has a special representation.

 Some others are too special to be captured accurately as just a plain list of elements.
 Most of them revert back to general object behavior and use their instance variables as their representation like any STON object.
-Among them are Bag, Interval, RunArray and Text.
+Among them are Interval, RunArray and Text.

 The list of exceptions is necessarily open ended, since new collection subclasses can be created freely.